 The Maritime and Coastguard Agency (MCA) classifies the tidal Thames from Teddington Lock to Gravesend as a ‘Category C’ waterway.
 This means you can expect wave heights of over one metre.

 Downriver of Gravesend (a ‘Category D’ waterway) waves of up to two metres are regularly encountered.

 The tidal Thames is the busiest commercial inland waterway in England.
 It also has a daily tidal range of up to seven metres, creating very fast currents.
 This all means that the water can be turbulent, requiring houseboat residents to take precautions.
 For example:

 - Ensure adequate fendering — which protects your vessel and the mooring from heavy contact from passing Port traffic — and robust mooring provisions.

 - Store all items on board securely – including pots and plants on the roof, as well as gas bottles, other chemicals and fuel, to prevent spillages and leaks that could damage the environment.

 - The same applies to all fittings; movable items should be on a tether; cupboards should be locked, to prevent doors form swinging open, allowing their contents to fall out and potentially cause injury.

 There are limited mooring places available on the river for houseboats.
 New ones are hard to find.
-A full list of all types of moorings on the Thames can be found here.

 When sourcing a new mooring, it’s a good idea to discuss with the owner the type of vessel you plan to put on it, as there may be restrictions.
 You should also check that the mooring has a valid PLA licence.